The-Hacker894/HackerBot/README.md

  >shrug | Get a shrug or meh
  >swag | CAN'T HANDLE THE SWAG!!!!
  >notproductive | For Non-Productive Peeps
  >botinvite | Get an OAuth Invite for HackerBot
- >botstatus | Change the bot's status (Will likely be changed to only allow Owners to use this command)
- >siri | Ask siri to complete tasks for you
  >dmhacker | DM the creator of HackerBot to report a bug or something
  >untableflip | When you just need to unflip a table
  >tableflip | When you just feel like flipping tables